 18-Hour Survival Equipment, Procedures & Onboard Drills Training

 10-Hour Onboard Drill Conductor Training

-Both the 10 and 18-hour courses meet the USCG requirements for commercial fishermen.
+Both the 10-hour and 18-hour courses meet the USCG requirements for commercial fishermen.
 Everyone who successfully completes these courses is issued a Drill Conductor Card that serves as proof of compliance with USCG training requirements.

 Topics covered in both courses include: